Dating in Indian Culture is Fascinating

 No wonder our movies are 3 hours long…even though they still have a long way to go.

 That being said, let’s dive into what the Indian public had to ask about dating.
+Whether Tinder, Bumble TrulyMadly or whatever other app you’re looking at.

 Question 1: “I feel I’m being too picky.
 I mean I meet people but nobody does it for me.
 I feel that there is nobody out there, but I also know I could at least try.”